 Audit Committee Report of 2019-2020

 Alec CHUNG, ACB, CL, chair of District 89 Audit Committee 2019-2020.Jessica LAM and Kam WONG were appointed by Mr Talis WONG, DTM, District Director, to form the audit committee for the term.
-We reviewed all the finance statement, the district incomes and expenses.
-In January 2020, we performed a mid-year order for the first half of the term.
+We reviewed all the finance statement, the district income and expenses.
+In January 2020, we performed a mid-year audit for the first half of the term.
 The scope of order followed all the committee guideline prepared by Toastmasters international.
 Finance Manager PH ONG, DTM and her team provided the finance record with supporting document, and substantiated the transaction.
 The first half of the term is in order, no irregularities were noted.

 Finance Manager Report-PH ONG, DTM